401-advancedjs/Authentication/README.md

 * Endpoint: `/signup`
   * Returns a JSON object with a token in it representing the new account.
 * Endpoint: `/signin`
-  * Returns a JSON object with  in it.
+  * Returns a JSON object with success message in it.
 * Endpoinrt: `books`
   * Returns a JSON object with the selected books in it.

 #### Tests
-* How do you run tests?
+* How do you run tests? `npm test`
 * What assertions were made?
+  * Successfully creates new user
+  * Successfully logs in
+  * Successfully hits all middleware
 * What assertions need to be / should be made?
+  * No other assertions required

 #### UML
 ![Authentication UML](auth_img.jpg)